 For the next five years, the Fechin family labored to make the home theirs.
-Nicolai planned, and the multi-lingual Alexandra communicated directions to masons from the Taos Pueblo, one of the town's well-known carpenters and a metalsmith.
+Nicolai planned, and the multi-lingual Alexandra communicated directions to Miguel and Pedro Mirabal, masons from the Taos Pueblo, and Joe Martinez.
 Nicolai worked day and night.
 The Fechins' workmen removed all interior, non-load bearing walls and reconfigured the space.
 They doubled the size of the front porch and added a series of rooms that projected from what was once the central cube.

-The construction coincided with the arrival of electricity in Taos in the fall of 1928, and a modern sewage system that arrived in 1930.
+The construction coincided with the arrival of electricity in Taos in 1928 and a modern sewage system that arrived in 1930.
 Electricity made it possible for Nicolai to carve and build at night while he painted during the day.
-The electric stove, oven and refrigerator were the first in town!
+The electric stove, oven, and refrigerator were the first in town!
 With the new sewage system, Fechin went to work installing three new bathrooms.
-The final result was a 4,000 square-foot, asymmetrical, adobe Pueblo and Mission Revival house, with twenty-four-inch walls.
-The Fechins created a wonderful home and a masterpiece of Southwest architecture.
-The spaces within the home were sympathetic to Nicolai's art collections as well as his carvings of sculpture, furniture, and architectural ornament.

 Despite the massiveness of the walls, Fechin carefully planned window openings.
-Their locations and shapes were important to accommodate the home's scenic surroundings, including the Sangre de Cristo Mountains under a high sky.
+Their locations and shapes were essential to accommodate the home's scenic surroundings, including the Sangre de Cristo Mountains under a high sky.
 He introduced intense light, which bathed textured "terra bayeta" walls and richly carved wood, into the interior through lancet and arched bay windows of rolled and beveled glass.
-Working in his father's workshop as a youth provided training for Nicolai as a carver.
-He absorbed a variety of influences from his Russian heritage and also from his encounters with Native American and Hispanic cultures.
-He imported sugar pine and poplar from the NW, wood that was easier to carve and mostly knot free to allow for his intricate carvings.
-He glazed all the wood, creating beautiful undulating surfaces.
-Armed with mallet and chisel, he began carving columns, stair rails, vigas, doors, and furniture.
-The wood was then tinted a uniform color with a thinned stain to allow the natural grain to still show.
-Lastly, each piece was hand waxed to a beautiful sheen.